This is currently experimental because we need more research to validate it.

 - ensure that users know essential cookies cannot be switched off

 - show users how cookies help them to get the most out of a site

 - never use ‘dark patterns’ that trick users, such as where clicking ‘x’ accepts cookies

 - enable users to have control over cookie preferences for non-essential cookies

-To understand user behaviour, you can track clicks on links in the cookie banner.
+To understand user behaviour, you can track clicks on links in the cookie banner via the data-banner data attribute.
 You can also record against the original page path the click URL, the click text or a data attribute for button clicks.